Banstead War Memorial.

 When the war broke out in 1914, Willie was one of the first to volunteer.(Being only seventeen, he put his age on by twelve months).
 On leave he stood against the door as we scratched his height on it - so we could check whether he'd grown next time we saw him.
 He never came back."

 On the morning of 27 May 1918, the Germans began a bombardment of the Allied front lines with over 4,000 artillery pieces.
-The British suffered heavy losses, as they had been ordered to mass together in the front trenches which made the easy artillery targets.
+The British suffered heavy losses, as they had been ordered to mass together in the front trenches which made them easy artillery targets.
 There was worse to come as the bombardment was followed by a poison gas drop.
 A short edited extract from 8th Division 1914 - 1918, by Lt.-Colonel J.H.
 Boraston & Bax graphically describes the events of the day that Private W Nash was killed.

 It was one o'clock in the morning of the 27th May, punctual to the predicted time, that the German bombardment was loosed.
 The whole of IX Corps front and many back areas - railheads, ammunition dumps and the like - were drenched with gas shell.
 Outpost lines were assailed in addition by trench mortars of every calibre, and the Battle Zone received the terrible bombardment from artillery of all natures.